marafathussain/ML_book_easy/chapters/chapter2.md

 **Important caveat:**

 Correlation only measures linear relationships!
-Genes might have complex, non-linear relationships that correlation doesn't capture.
+Genes might have complex, non-linear relationships that correlation does not capture.

 **Example:**